 One time my husband (pictured above) had his hot rod and trailer along, and a sharp turn severed a woven-wire cable.
 He was able to purchase a length of cable there, and the employee on duty took us to the back room, where he looped it around and fashioned a fastener to hold the loop in place.
 It was better than the original cable.

 Another time my husband was looking for a special kind of chrome fastener for his hot rod, and he needed twenty of them.
 He hadn’t found them at home, but he found them there.

-We’ve bought felt pads for the legs of our bar stools, tin Christmas ornaments, annuals for the garden, kitchen gadgets, and other items too numerous to mention (besides which I can’t remember what they were at the moment!).
+We’ve bought felt pads for the legs of our bar stools, tin Christmas ornaments, annuals for the garden, kitchen gadgets, and other items too numerous to mention.

 Town & Country isn’t for the typical tourist, but for a taste of real life in a small Amish-English town, take a stroll down the aisles.
 You might find something you can’t live without.